Why Peek-a-Boo Requires Authentication

 Since Peek-a-Boo accesses much of the same under-the-hood information as system tools such as top and ps, some people might wonder why they didn’t have to enter authentication information for those tools; but in fact, they did!
 When installing Mac OS X, the authentication provided also set up the permissions for the Darwin system tools.

-You can verify this by using Terminal to see the permissions on these Darwin tools, and comparing with the permissions on PeekDaemon after you’ve provided authentication.
+You can verify this by using Terminal to see the permissions on these Darwin tools, and comparing with the permissions on PeekHelperB after you’ve provided authentication.

-The authentication is used to set the permissions of PeekDaemon once and for all, so you shouldn’t have to re-authenticate every time you run Peek-a-Boo; only the first time, or when the daemon is updated.
+The authentication is used to set the permissions of PeekHelperB once and for all, so you shouldn’t have to re-authenticate every time you run Peek-a-Boo; only the first time, or when the helper is updated.